akgmage/data-structures-and-algorithms/README.md

 - Video streaming: During a user session, there is often a possibility that packet drops and buffering might occur.
 We want to record the median number of buffering events that might occur in a particular session, which could then be used to improve the user experience.

 - Netflix: As part of a demographic study, we’re interested in the median age of our viewers.
 We want to implement a functionality whereby the median age can be updated efficiently whenever a new user signs up for video streaming.

+## Practice problems for two heaps

+- Maximize Capital
+- Find Median from a data stream
+- Schedule Tasks on a minimum machines